Provenance (Numbers): Plot summary

 Charlie and his friends and colleagues Dr. Larry Fleinhardt (Peter MacNicol), and Dr. Amita Ramanujan (Navi Rawat) trace the countries in which the painting could be, but their analysis shows that it must still be in the United States.
 During this time, Larry reveals that his father was an artist who wanted Larry to follow in his footsteps and that Larry attempted to apply to art school before going into physics.
-Meanwhile, Megan interviews the museum's curator, Arthur Ruiz (Benito Martinez), and the art preservationist about the painting and asks for a museum catalog which shows the painting.
+Meanwhile, Megan interviews the museum's curator, Arthur Ruiz (Benito Martinez), and the art preservationist (Armin Shimerman) about the painting and asks for a museum catalog which shows the painting.
 Charlie uses the photo from the catalog to determine that the painting is a forgery.
 The team quickly eliminates three potential forgery suspects: one is in jail, and two are dead as one was murdered during the current investigation.
 The team learns that the real painting, forged in the 1940s by a forger who died in 1946, has been in a Hungarian vault for 60 years.

 Megan and David go to the museum and arrest Ruiz for insurance fraud.
-He and the art preservationist knew that the painting was a forgery and reported it stolen for insurance purposes.
+He and the art preservationist discovered that the painting was a forgery and arranged for the theft out of fear of being disgraced afterward.
 Don returns the real painting to the Hellmans and explains that Mrs. Hellman's father, possibly foreseeing its theft by the Nazis, commissioned the forgery.
 At the house, Alan and Charlie show that they have a better understanding of each other's concerns about Charlie's ability to balance home life and work, which was the cause of their earlier argument.
 Don, whose curiosity about his family's lack of adherence to religious practices has been aroused by Mrs. Hellman's story, asks Alan if he minded Don attempting to learn whether the family of the cousin of Don's paternal grandmother, who left Germany before World War II, survived the Holocaust.
 Alan volunteers to assist.